 It's time to explain what a Doji candlestick means.
 This is a candlestick model, which indicates the neutrality of the stock.
 Market neutrality is a situation where buyers and sellers balance each other out, resulting in no price movement during a particular trading session.
 The appearance of Doji candlestick patterns means that the forces of buyers and sellers are equal, and at this time the market was in a state of uncertainty.

 Recall that the bulls are players in the stock market, whose main goal is to make money on the growth of assets.
-Bears are their opposite and make their main profit on the falling market.
+Bears are the opposite and make their main profit on the falling market.

-How can we explain such behaviour in the market?
+How can we explain such behavior in the market?
 It is quite simple.
 For example, the market has no big players, which leads it to a certain balance.
 It is in such cases, on the trading charts, which are studied by adherents of technical analysis, there are Doji candles.
 This pattern indicates that the market will soon move in one direction or another.
 However, there are also cases where a Doji candle indicates not the reversal of the trend, but its continuation.

-We will explain later how a trader can learn to determine which direction the market will move in, when we proceed to the analysis of each of these patterns.
+We will explain later how a trader can learn to determine which direction the market will move in when we proceed to the analysis of each of these patterns.
 For now, let me remind you that those who are not yet ready for independent trading, can use the strategy of Copy Trading - the ability to copy trades of famous traders.
 So you will not only make the same profit as they did, but you will also understand what a Doji candlestick means if the selected trader based his strategy on Doji candlesticks.

 What does Doji mean?
 To understand this, we first have to answer another question - what does Doji mean in Japanese?
 Doji in Japanese means mistake or error, which is why this name was given to a certain type of candlestick pattern, to signify that it is a mistake that traders did not intend to make.
 This is the essence of trading, because traders always hope that the markets will move up or down, but not stay at one level.